terjeio/ioSender/readme.md

 ## GRBL GCode Sender

+2020-03-29: Alpha 14 release of binary.

+Added probing tab with tool length, edge finder, center finder and height map options. __NOTE:__ This has NOT been extensively tested!
+G20 (inches) mode not tested at all!
+Do not use unless you understand the risks.

+Disabled keyboard jogging when firmware is not [grblHAL](https://github.com/terjeio/grblHAL).
+May add setup option to reeanble later.

+Many internal changes.

+---

 2020-03-16: Alpha 13 release of binary.

 Program list control has been replaced vith a tab control with easy access to a 3D view and a console (for showing replies from grbl).